aospapp/aosp/system/media/camera/docs/README.md

 ## Generated Files
-Many files can be generated from XML, such as the documentation (html/pdf), C code, Java code, and even XML itself (as a sanity check).
+Many files can be generated from XML, such as the documentation (html/pdf), C code, Java code, and even XML itself (as a round-trip validity check).

 ## Dependencies
 * Python 2.7.x+